 I really wanted to make front covers for the binders so that my son could easily see what was inside them.
 I did this easily just by scanning some of the Lego manuals, edited the size, and added the text I wanted, and printed them out in the sizes needed.

 You could do this in any photo editor.
-You can use Photoshop, or if you prefer an online photo editor like PicMonkey or Canva.
+If you don’t have a photo editor, I recommend using Canva.

 And now the Lego instruction manuals that were taking over the house, are finally under control!
 And mom gets to keep her sanity, yay!